 When I was a new homeschool mom reading about homeschool graduates, I was amazed at the unique paths that they took and the things they accomplished.
 Their stories encouraged me and that was what I wanted to do for you.
-I hope that by reading what these professors had to say about their experiences with homeschoolers that you hold your head a little higher and feel confident that homeschooling really works!
+I hope that by reading what these professors had to say about their experiences with homeschoolers that you can feel confident that homeschooling really works!

 Post Script – Dr. Wile wrote about this post on his own blog!
 College Professors’ Impressions of Homeschool Graduates

 9 Easy Steps to Homeschooling – Let me help you get started homeschooling, quickly and stress-free.